secretstartups/handbook/product/milestones/index.html.md

 ## Understanding Releases

-The [release definitions](/handbook/engineering/releases/) are maintained by the Engineering Team and we run the end of each Milestone on the 22nd.
+The [release definitions](/handbook/engineering/releases/) are maintained by the Engineering Team and we run the end of each Milestone on the [release date](/handbook/engineering/releases/).

 ## Product Milestones Usage